Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs

 Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs is the fifth and final studio album by American pop duo Sonny & Cher, released in 1973 by MCA Records.
 In 2018 it was released on CD.

-Album information
+Album details

-The album was released in 1973 and reached #132 on the Billboard album chart.
-The title track was the only single from the album to enter the US charts, reaching #77 (in a much shorter form) on the Billboard Hot 100.
+Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs, titled after its lead single, was the ninth studio album by Sonny & Cher.
+It was released a year after their previous album.
 The album is largely a collection of cover songs which include songs like "I Can See Clearly Now" (originally by Johnny Nash), "Brother Love's Traveling Salvation Show" (Neil Diamond), and "Listen to the Music" (The Doobie Brothers).

 The only song written by Bono is the title track; it clocks in at over nine minutes on the album version, and was edited down to under four minutes for the single.
+Record World praised the song as "a goodtime uptempo tune that uses a synthesizer for some strange effects.
+Weird!".
+It peaked at #77 on the Billboard Hot 100 on April 21, 1973, spending five weeks on the chart, and also reached #77 on Record Worlds Singles Chart.

+Critical reception

+Cash Box praised the album, writing that Sonny & Cher "come through again with a thoroughly entertaining collection, both musically and visually" and called the duo "consistently good and delightfully entertaining", while highlighting the "fine re-workings" of the hits "It Never Rains In Southern California", "I Can See Clearly Now" and "Listen To The Music".

+Record World wrote that Sonny & Cher's album "will delight their fans" adding that it features "solid good-time tunes and surprising theatricality" in tracks like "Brother Love's Traveling Salvation Show" and "The Greatest Show On Earth".

+Commercial performance

+The album was released in 1973 and reached #132 on the Billboard album chart.